MRU-F25-COMP2603/2633-term-project-selfcomp/README.md

 NOTE:
 -  DB update does not currently update all fields for the beta release.
 The builder still functions but it does so by clearing the DB and updating from the new parser output
-- Scraper only functions on given MRU page, so hosting an instance of SelfCOMP for another school isnt currently possivle
+- Scraper only functions on given MRU page, so hosting an instance of SelfCOMP for another school isnt currently possivlegi
 </details>

 <details>